Services

 The Immune Monitoring Core uses Standard BioTools Helios CyTOF technology and provides services using the Standard BioTools Hyperion Imaging System.
 Mass cytometry technology using Helios CyTOF enables a comprehensive understanding of cell phenotypes, signaling pathways and function.

-Normal human tonsil is stained with a 24-antibody panel to detect immune cells and structural proteins.
+A normal human tonsil is stained with a 24-antibody panel to detect immune cells and structural proteins.
 This image was generated post-acquisition using MCD Viewer software designed for visualizing, reviewing and exporting mass cytometry data.
-The pseudo-colored image above highlights four unique cellular markers, with nuclei in blue, CD20 positive B-cells in green, CD3 positive T-cells in yellow and the proliferation marker Ki-67 in magenta.
-Other markers not represented here allow identification of additional cell subsets, differentiation states and structural features.
+The pseudo-colored image above highlights four unique cellular markers, with nuclei in blue, CD20-positive B cells in green, CD3-positive T cells in yellow and the proliferation marker Ki-67 in magenta.
+Other markers not represented here allow for the identification of additional cell subsets, differentiation states and structural features.

 Phenocycler-Fusion multiparameter spatial imaging